aakllee/aakllee.github.io/content/posts/igem/index.md

 [^2]: My Computer Science / Engineering background shining through
     there.

-[^3]: Including a joke about the 'price of fish' as a transition between the two hahahaha...
+[^3]: Including a joke about the 'price of fish' as a transition
+    between the two hahahaha...
 I'm so sorry.
+I still think it was funny though.

 [^4]: Website graphics and code designed and written by me, content written by all team members.